aclark4life/python-packages-doc/features-wrap.rst

   Package Index`_).
 - Display the number of times a package has been featured (on `pythonpackages.com`_).
-- Allow packages to be featured by site users.
+- Allow packages to be featured by users.
 - Highlight packages that support Python 3.

 .. _`pythonpackages.com`: http://pythonpackages.com